 CORONA VIRUS NOTICE

-We are still accepting phone & online orders for delivery, but we have closed our City Walk shopfront.
-Our drivers have adopted a "contactless delivery" process to eliminate transmission risk.
+We are taking phone & online orders for delivery, but we have closed our City Walk shopfront, however you can pick up by arrangement.

 NOTE THAT CANBERRA HOSPITALS ARE NOT PERMITTING FLOWER DELIVERIES.

 Please call us on 02 6257 3633 if you have any queries.